An exhibition of Micol Hebron’s collaborative poster project

-This is a short video of my new work in the current group exhibition Rise: Love, Revolution and the Black Panther Party.
+This is a short video of my new work in the recent group exhibition Rise: Love, Revolution and the Black Panther Party.
 It was filmed during the opening reception on February 23, 2014 at Art Share LA, Downtown Los Angeles, CA.